Coronary Heart Disease

 Calcium-channel blockers (diltiazem, verapamil, nifedipine, amlodipine) relax arterial smooth muscle, resulting in decreased afterload.

 Antiplatelet therapy.
-For those who can tolerate aspirin, 81-325 mg daily is prescribed to decrease CHD event risk.
+For those who can tolerate aspirin, 81-325 mg daily is prescribed to decrease event risk in those with established CHD.
 Clopidogrel (75 mg daily) is an alternative for persons unable to tolerate aspirin, or for those who have had CHD events despite aspirin.
 Clopidogrel (and newer, similar medications, such as ticagrelor and prasugrel) may also be combined with low-dose aspirin (81 mg daily) for high-risk patients and aspirin failures, and after stent placement.

 Lipid-lowering agents, such as the following, may also be prescribed.
 (See Dyslipidemias chapter.)